2014 Short Term Capital Gains are taxed as “ordinary” income

 A Capital gain is a profit made from selling any asset when the sale price exceeds the purchase price.

-Capital gains are taxed differently depending on how long they are held.
 The capital gains clock begins the day after you acquire the asset until the day you sell it (this includes day you sell it).
 Depending on how long the capital gain is held for will determine if it falls into the short-term category or long-term.

 Short-term capital gains: